SE-of-nobody/SmartFlightCheckInKiosk/User Manual.md

 As a passenger, you have three ways to check in to retrieve your flight booking information, and you can also choose special seating or meal and have an additional payment.

-As a staff, after logging in the system by your staff ID and password, you can enter the Back-end System.
+As an airport staff, after logging in the system by your staff ID and password, you can enter the Back-end System.
 In this system, you can check the passengers information and check-in status in a particular flight.

 ## II.
 Start